- Why should I add CoreAlign to my studio/facility?

 The versatility of CoreAlign brings diversity, challenge and fun to your current programs.
 CoreAlign is being used to add variety or as a stand-alone exercise tool for individualized training and small-group classes.

 Learn how Center of Balance implemented a very successful CoreAlign program at their studio.

-Q: Why are there three courses?
-Do I need to take all three to begin teaching?
+Q: Why are there two courses?
+Do I need to take both to begin teaching?
 Do they need to be in succession?

 Q: Does the CoreAlign have a place in the rehabilitation environment?